intergalacticspacehighway/react-native-popper/README.md

 ### OverlayProvider
-- When using mode="multiple", we use custom Portal to prevent shifting accessibility focus when opened.
+- When using mode="multiple" or Tooltip, we use custom Portal to prevent shifting accessibility focus when opened.
 To use this Portal, we need to wrap the app with OverlayProvider.

 ```